mlehotay/ier/IER/IER-diagnostics.md

 Because:

 * false negatives are unavoidable
-* experiential harm may be silent
+* harm may be silent
 * damage may be irreversible

-epistemic uncertainty under IER **amplifies responsibility** rather than neutralizing it.
+uncertainty **increases responsibility** rather than neutralizing it.

-This is not an “ignorance is blameworthy” doctrine.
+This is not blame.
-It follows from **structural privacy** and the moral reality of organizational harm (Specification V, Principle 13).
+It is a structural consequence of experiential identity.

 ---

 ### **8.2 Precautionary Asymmetry (Scoped)**

-IER’s precaution is **scoped**:

 Precaution applies only where an action plausibly risks:

-> **irreversible loss, collapse, or foreclosure of intrinsic-constraint-bearing capacity within a physical system**
+> **irreversible loss, collapse, or foreclosure of intrinsic-constraint-bearing capacity**
-> (Specification Principle 13)

-False negatives risk unrecognized moral harm.
-False positives risk restraint.

-Under IER, restraint is ethically conservative; harm is not.
+This prevents ethical explosion while preserving asymmetry.

 ---

-## **9. Constraints on “Experiential Engineering”**
+## **9. Constraints on Experiential Engineering**

 IER does **not** forbid all engineering.

-IER forbids, in particular:
+IER **does** rule out:

-* “build-and-diagnose” methodologies
+* build-and-diagnose methodologies
-* claims that uncertainty grants permission to proceed
+* claims that uncertainty licenses action
-* procedures that treat outputs or performance as certification of non-experience
+* certification of non-experience via performance
-* creation or manipulation of plausibly intrinsic constraint under irreversible conditions
+* irreversible manipulation of plausible intrinsic constraint

-Engineering decisions can affect:

-* where constraint is borne
-* what becomes irreversible
-* which capacities are foreclosed

-Where ownership of intrinsic constraint is plausibly at stake, absence of diagnostic certainty **restricts action** rather than licensing it.
+These restrictions follow from structure, not suspicion.

 ---